 - Perfect size

 The Sony digital paper tablet is thin, lightweight, and only 8.5 oz.

 The low-glare, high-contrast display is easy on the eyes for long-term comfort while reading.

-A paper-like texture offers precise writing for annotating documents.
+A paper-like texture offers precise writing for annotating documents with a pen.

 8) BONUS: reMarkable Paper Tablet

-As its name suggests, the reMarkable Paper Tablet gives you the feeling you are writing or reading on paper.
+As its name suggests, the reMarkable Paper Tablet gives you the feeling you are writing with a pen, note taking or reading on paper.

 With ReMarkable, you can write down notes or sketch out ideas with this writing pad.
 You can also take notes directly on PDFs.